 The Mental Health Act 1983 is the law in Wales and England that allows for the admission of people to hospital, with or without their consent, for the assessment and treatment of a mental disorder.

 These statistics contribute to an understanding about the use of Sections 135 and 136 of the Mental Health Act across Wales and multi-agency working to respond to mental health crisis care.

-- The highest proportion of all detentions were females.
+- The highest proportion of all detentions were female.

 Datasets and interactive tools

 Telephone: 0300 025 8871

 Telephone: 0300 025 8099